flyway/flywaydb.org/documentation/gcp-beta/spanner.md

 ​
 ## Other configuration

-Set the [`user`](/documentation/configuration/parameters/user) and [`password`](/documentation/configuration/parameters/password) properties to empty in your Flwyay configuration since we're authenticating using the JDBC URL i.e.
+Set the [`user`](/documentation/configuration/parameters/user) and [`password`](/documentation/configuration/parameters/password) properties to empty in your Flyway configuration since we're authenticating using the JDBC URL i.e.

 ```
 flyway.user=